ppy/osu-wiki/news/2025/2025-02-21-osumania-7k-world-cup-2025-finals-recap.md

     </audio>
 </div>

-The last original featured this week was [Welkius](https://osu.ppy.sh/beatmapsets/2321296#mania/4973158) (EX3), composed by [Aoi](https://osu.ppy.sh/beatmaps/artists/183) and mapped by ::\1Kobii::{ user=6209713 }, [ruka](https://osu.ppy.sh/users/6117525), and ::Blocko::{ user=4075092 }!
+The last original featured this week was [Welkius](https://osu.ppy.sh/beatmapsets/2321296#mania/4973158) (EX3), composed by [Aoi](https://osu.ppy.sh/beatmaps/artists/183) and mapped by ::\1Kobii::{ user=6209713 }, ::ruka::{ user=6117525 }, and ::Blocko::{ user=4075092 }!
 This map can be considered the little brother of the tiebreaker.
 With patterns that rival its sibling's difficulty, this was meant to be the wildcard amongst wildcards in the pools.
 A pick that is not won by practice, but sheer physicality and consistency.
 Suffice to say, it's a fitting experience for a track as hype as Aoi's.

 ## Semifinals summary